viking-sudo-rm/StackNN/README.md

 ### Other tasks

-The data folder contains several real datasets that the stack could be useful in modelling.
+The data folder contains several real datasets that the stack can be applied to.